Jason-Whitmore/NumberCatchingAI/README.md

 ![alt text](https://github.com/Jason-Whitmore/NumberCatchingAI/blob/master/exp1_graph.png "Experiment 1 results")

 After extensive hyperparameter tuning, I'm pleased with these results.
 What's interesting to me is that it takes a long time for the agent to break even on score at iteration 200 (or 2 million timesteps).
 I speculate that this is due to the semi-sparse rewards slowing down training.
-It's unclear to me why the dips in performance can be so drastic.
-This might be because the policy is changing too much between iterations.
+Dips in performance are likely due to the policy diverging because of changes being to drastic.

 Compared to my personal average score of 81, I would say that this experiment was a success.
 However, I would use the policy that scored the best versus the most recent policy, since even late in training the score does deviate.